Meyer Memorial Trust

 • Focuses on long-term power building in communities most impacted by injustice

-• Supports leadership development, civic engagement, community organizing, and movement infrastructure
+• Supports leadership development, civic engagement, community organising, and movement infrastructure

-• Emphasizes healthy democracy and intersectional work across issues
+• Emphasises healthy democracy and intersectional work across issues

-• Prioritizes efforts led by Black, Indigenous, immigrant, and refugee communities
+• Prioritises efforts led by Black, Indigenous, immigrant, and refugee communities

 • Funds partnerships, shared strategies, and networks connecting work across issues and communities